nf-core/website/markdown/events/2022/hackathon-march-2022.md

 Please join us for the March 2022 nf-core hackathon!
 This event is entirely virtual (we will be back in [gather.town](https://gather.town/)!) and we are attempting to support people in all timezones :earth_americas: :earth_asia: :earth_africa:

 Registration is now OPEN!
-Please sign up [here](https://scilifelab.typeform.com/march-2022) or in the widge below.
+Please sign up [here](https://scilifelab.typeform.com/march-2022) or in the widget below.

 > Registration deadline for swag (🕺) is  Feburary 20th, however the registration form for attending until remain open until the event itself.